cturelstor6601/newrepo/README.md

-The Nash Ambassador, introduced in 1941 but produced into the post-war period, was a full-size car known for its spacious interior, comfortable ride, and advanced engineering features.
+The Chevrolet Series 490, introduced in 1915 but produced into the 1920s, offered an affordable alternative to Ford's Model T, contributing to Chevrolet's success as a mass-market brand.